 Keywords are comma-separated terms, like "alligator," "birthday party," and "scream."

-When adding keywords to your assets, you should describe what things are, not what they could be.
+When adding keywords, describe what things are, not what they could be.
 The context must be visible or strongly implied for a keyword to be added.

 Keywords must also be specific to the image or video and not copied and pasted across an entire series.
 For example, if there is only a laptop in 5 out of 10 assets, you should only add the keyword "laptop" to 5 out of 10 assets.

 Start with descriptive keywords: